MeetPatel41011/Disease-Prediction-System/README.md

 ### To run the Backend

-Go to the "Backend" directory in your terminal and run the snippets mentioned below, in order to run the backend.
+Go to the "Backend" directory in your terminal and run these snippets mentioned below, in order to run the backend.

 ```python -m venv ml```